atg1wt/LShapedTerrace/README.md

 ![Screenshot of LST dialog](lsterrace-dialog.png)

 6. Amend the cutout size, orientation and number of houses to suit.
-The dialog provides a preview of the shape and orientation of the first house, and an arrow indicating the terracing and numbering direction.
+The dialog provides a preview of the shape and orientation of the first house, and an arrow indicating the direction in which terracing and numbering will continue.
 7. For a terrace of normal rectangular buildings, set either cutout dimension to zero.
 8. If numbering is required, provide the first house number and interpolation type.
 9. Click OK.